Skip to main content

 ImageBuilder requires Docker to be installed and running.
 On macOS, use Docker Desktop.
 On Linux, install docker.io.

-Build a minimal Alpine Linux image with password authentication:
+The simplest option — builds a minimal Alpine Linux image with root password authentication:

 kernel, rootfs = builder.build_alpine_ssh(